Salvadel/soc-homelab-enviornment/setup/soar-server-setup.md

 ## Network Configuration

 A static IP address was assigned to the Ubuntu Server - SOAR VM during installation to ensure consistent addressing within the LAN Segment.
 The default gateway is set to 192.168.100.1, pointing to [pfSense](pfsense-setup.md).
-All internet-bound traffic from this machine routes through pfSense via VMware NAT, which is required for Docker installation and Slack notification delivery.
+All internet-bound traffic from this machine routes through pfSense via VMware NAT, which is required for Docker installation, Slack notification delivery, and IOC enrichment queries to VirusTotal and AbuseIPDB.
 Internal traffic to other VMs stays on the LAN Segment and bypasses pfSense entirely.

 ### Static IP Assignment